LPology/Simple-Ajax-Uploader/README.md

 Simple Ajax Uploader
 ============================

 Javascript plugin for cross-browser Ajax file uploading with progress support.
+It makes file uploading easy for developers and pleasant for users.

 Live demo: http://www.lpology.com/code/ajaxuploader/

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add Ajax file upload functionality to web applications.
-It abstracts away standard tasks (like browser feature detection) while maintaining wide latitude for customization.
+It abstracts away standard tasks and browser compatibility while preserving wide latitude for customized use.

-The project began life as a rewrite of Andrew Valum's original Ajax Upload plugin.
+The project began as a rewrite of Andrew Valum's original Ajax Upload plugin.
 Continuing the simplistic design and customizable nature of Andrew's original plugin is a top priority.

 ### Features ###
 * Uses XMLHttpRequest and HTML5 file API with fall back to iframe method for Internet Explorer 9 and older.